OsirisCR/OsirisCR/README.md

 Most engineers focus on writing code.

-I focus on understanding systems—finding patterns, anticipating failures, debugging across layers, and designing solutions that work not only today, but scale for tomorrow.
+I focus on understanding systems, finding patterns, anticipating failures, debugging across layers, and designing solutions that work not only today, but scale for tomorrow.

 I enjoy being the engineer who sees the full picture.